4 Simple Steps to Map Healthcare Customer Journeys

 With a detailed customer journey map at your disposal, you can simply look and see which interactions are working and where you could improve.

 It’s easy to want to improve “every interaction.”
 But a map helps you prioritize.
-If too many people are falling off during the consideration stage, for instance, maybe you aren’t doing enough to address the emotional realities of their healthcare decision.
-You could create videos featuring past customers to reassure the audience and share their own emotional journey.
+For instance, if too many people are falling off during the consideration stage, perhaps you could do more to address the emotional realities of their healthcare decision, such as creating videos featuring past customers to reassure your audience by sharing their own emotional journey.

 We also have to remember that customer journeys are much messier than before.
 We can’t expect anyone to follow a linear path from awareness straight through to buying.
 With so much information available online, the marketers who resonate are offering value no matter which stage of the journey their audience finds them in – without expecting them to go back and engage other content.